Events at Chrisholm Historic Farmstead

 Walk the grounds around the barns and farmstead, explore the nature playscape, learn form the interpretive signage, visit with farm animals.

-Friends of Chrisholm Sponsored Events/Programs for 2023
+Friends of Chrisholm Events/Programs for 2025

 Open House Tours - Chrisholm Farmstead